 8. Tick Bites

 Reported by 24% of hikers.
 3% Reported contracting tick-borne illness.
-Lyme disease: check the CDC’s website for full list of symptoms, especially later symptoms some of which are severe.
-Early signs are fever, chills, headache, fatigue, muscle and joint aches, swollen lymph nodes, rash in 70-80% of infections which begins at the site and expands up to 12 inches or more and may be warm, itchy or painful.
+Lyme disease: check the CDC’s website for a full list of symptoms, especially later symptoms some of which are severe.
+Early signs are fever, chills, headache, fatigue, muscle, and joint aches, swollen lymph nodes, rash in 70-80% of infections which begins at the site and expands up to 12 inches or more and may be warm, itchy, or painful.
 This rash may look like a bull’s-eye and may appear anywhere on the body.
 Starting with Virginia northward is where most cases along the trail occur.

 Reported by 26% of hikers.

 Reported by 30% of hikers.
 May be unavoidable in shoes.
 Keep laces tight so your toes don’t bump inside the front of the shoe.
 Good arch support to help keep your feet in place.
 Keep toenails cut short and have shoes that account for your feet taking up more volume.

 Reported by 36% of hikers.

 Reported by 51% of hikers.
 Depending on location compression shorts can help guys avoid unmentionable problems with the unmentionables.
 Also, wear moisture-wicking fabrics.

 Reported by 56% of hikers.
 Filters are used by most with iodine or boiling the less preferred water treatment methods.
 Rinsing cookware in cold water increased the chances as well as not washing hands after bowel movements.
 Drinking unfiltered water from surface streams or ponds also increases your chances but drinking from springs doesn’t.
 Those who reported having diarrhea had about 1 episode per month lasting 0 to 7 days each.

 Reported by 64% of hikers.
 See the link below for preventing and treating these.